ajfinch123/ajfinch123.github.io/docs/_posts/2020-09-13-acting_out.md

 # Custom Implementation of Word2Vec

 Below, we're going to use our `fake_PCA()` code from last week to implement a Word2Vec transformer.
-Our transformer is going to build its own dictionary or words (it can't map words it hasn't seen before), then use a simple linear transformation down to a small, 2-dimensional representation to embed the words.
+Our transformer is going to build its own dictionary of words (it can't map words it hasn't seen before), then use a simple linear transformation down to a small, 2-dimensional representation to embed the words.
 Then, it will use another simple linear transformation to predict the 'missing' word based on the context.

 This isn't really a transformer that's ready for 'prime time.'
 It doesn't use a lot of nice features that other packages (particularly [Gensim](https://radimrehurek.com/gensim/)) have implemented; however, it is extremely simple to interact with this transformer and understand how it works.
 To train effectively the same model, but with a much better (if more opaque) implementation, use Gensim's [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) model with the `sg = 0` parameter setting.